-The REIT has adopted a distribution policy pursuant to which the REIT and Flagship Operating, LLC make cash distributions to Unitholders, holders of Class B Units, and holders of DTUs respectively, on a monthly basis.
-Pursuant to this distribution policy, distributions are paid to Unitholders, holders of Class B Units, and holders of DTUs of record at the close of business on the last business day of a month on or about the 15th day of the following month.
-Distributions must be approved by the board of trustees of the REIT and are subject to change depending on the general economic outlook and financial performance of the REIT.
+The REIT has adopted a distribution policy pursuant to which the REIT and Flagship Operating, LLC make cash distributions to Unitholders and holders of Class B Units, respectively, on a monthly basis.
+Pursuant to this distribution policy, distributions are paid to Unitholders and holders of Class B Units of record at the close of business on the last business day of a month on or about the 15th day of the following month.
+Distributions must be approved by the Board and are subject to change depending on the general economic outlook and financial performance of the REIT.
 The REIT does not use net income in accordance with IFRS as the basis to establish the level of distributions as net income includes, among other items, non-cash fair value adjustments related to its property portfolio.
+In lieu of cash distributions, holders of RUs and holders of DTUs receive additional RUs and DTUs, respectively, with a grant date fair value equal to the corresponding distributions that would have been payable on the applicable quantity of underlying Units.